yayaa/ParallaxListView/README.md

 # ParallaxListView
 This library will provide you to have Parallax effect on every item of your ListView.
-Sample shows with static images but it can be used with async loading images as well.
-Tested with [Universal-Image-Loader.][1]
+Sample shows how to implement this features as async image loading with [Picasso][1]

 ![](http://yayandroid.com/data/github_library/parallax_recyclerview/parallax_recyclerview.gif)